29/04/2025

 Requests from FEDER

-FEDER's work with people without diagnosis focuses on two fundamental aspects.
-First, social transformation, which seeks changes in the way society, administrations and health professionals approach rare diseases, diagnostic delay and their treatment.
-"One of the key points in our Decalogue is early diagnosis, which not only advocates improving the identification of rare diseases, but also includes the fight for neonatal screening that covers many more pathologies and guarantees equity at the national level," explains Estrella.
+FEDER’s work with undiagnosed individuals focuses on two key areas.
+First, social transformation, which seeks to change the way society, government agencies, and healthcare professionals approach rare diseases, delayed diagnosis, and treatment.
+“One of the key points in our ten-point plan is early diagnosis, which not only advocates for improved identification of rare diseases but also includes the push for a neonatal screening program that covers many more conditions and ensures equity nationwide,” explains Estrella.

 Neonatal screening, a test performed on newborns, can detect metabolic diseases such as phenylketonuria.
 This test prevents children from developing disabilities, such as intellectual disability, or experiencing worsening of their disease through specific treatment from birth.

-Although the Ministry of Health has begun to make progress in this regard, implementation remains uneven among the different autonomous communities.
-Mayoral stresses the importance of a "broader and more uniform screening," which would allow the early detection of rare pathologies in all regions of Spain.
-"The current system is inefficient because it depends too much on the will and budgets of each autonomous community" he laments.
+Although the Ministry of Health has begun to make progress in this area, implementation remains uneven across the various autonomous communities.
+Mayoral emphasizes the importance of “broader and more uniform screening,” which would enable the early detection of rare diseases in all regions of Spain.
+“The current system is inefficient because it relies too heavily on the willingness and budgets of each autonomous community,” he laments.

-Another important advance promoted by FEDER is the creation of the ORFA code 616874, which identifies undiagnosed cases after an exhaustive investigation.
-"This code is essential to know how many undiagnosed cases there are in each autonomous community and to be able to study them properly.
-If it is not applied, we cannot identify and address these cases efficiently," stresses Estrella.
-"For this reason, we ask all clinicians to please start using this code in their reports."
+Another important development promoted by FEDER is the creation of the ORFA code 616874, which identifies cases that remain undiagnosed after a thorough investigation.
+“This code is essential for determining how many undiagnosed cases there are in each autonomous community and for studying them properly.
+If it is not applied, we cannot identify and address these cases efficiently,” Estrella emphasizes.
+“That is why we ask all clinicians to please start using this code in their reports.”

-Second, Direct Attention, which through its services seeks to promote the diagnosis of those people who consult with the Federation and for this, since 2004, FEDER has worked to create a database that includes people without diagnosis, with the aim of "bringing together the cases and promoting that a diagnosis is achieved for these people."
-Over the years, the organization has served nearly 4,000 people without a diagnosis.
+Second, Direct Care, which through its services seeks to promote the diagnosis of those who consult with the Federation; to this end, since 2004, FEDER has worked to create a database that includes people without a diagnosis, with the goal of “bringing these cases together and promoting the attainment of a diagnosis for these individuals.”
+Over the years, the organization has assisted nearly 4,000 people without a diagnosis.

-Lack of knowledge about the magnitude of the problem is one of the biggest barriers.
-"Without data, we can only make estimates, which makes it difficult to plan effective health policies," he adds.
+The lack of knowledge about the scale of the problem is one of the biggest barriers.
+“Without data, we can only make estimates, which makes it difficult to plan effective health policies,” he adds.

 Diagnosis and gender

-As for the time it takes for a person to receive a diagnosis, Estrella highlights an alarming fact: "The diagnostic delay in Spain is six years on average, according to the latest study carried out in 2023, "Determinants of diagnostic delay".
-From the first year after the onset of symptoms we are already talking about diagnostic delay, but six years is an unsustainable time due to the progress of the disease and the psychosocial consequences this situation has on the affected person, their family and immediate environment.
+In fact, regarding the time it takes for a person to receive a diagnosis, Estrella highlights an alarming statistic: “The average diagnostic delay in Spain is six years, according to the latest study conducted in 2023, ‘Determinants of Diagnostic Delay.’”
+We’re already talking about a diagnostic delay as early as the first year after symptoms begin, but six years is an unsustainable length of time given the progression of the disease and the psychosocial consequences this situation causes for the affected person, their family, and their immediate circle.”

-This delay has a devastating impact on people's lives.
-"When someone does not have a diagnosis, they experience a sense of loneliness and uncertainty, they do not understand why they do not find an answer in the healthcare system and cannot access appropriate treatments.
-This can even lead to treatments that aggravate their condition because they are incorrect," explains Estrella.
+This delay has a devastating impact on people’s lives.
+“When someone doesn’t have a diagnosis, they experience a sense of loneliness and uncertainty; they don’t understand why they can’t get answers from the healthcare system and can’t access appropriate treatments.
+This can even lead to treatments being administered that worsen their condition because they’re the wrong ones,” explains Estrella.

-FEDER, in this same line of work to promote research, improving diagnostics, also advocates for a more inclusive and equitable research.
-"In research on rare diseases, the reference body has always been male, which generates inequality in the diagnosis and treatment of diseases that mainly affect women," she says.
+FEDER, as part of this same effort to promote research and improve diagnostics, also advocates for more inclusive and equitable research.
+“In research on rare diseases, the male body has always been the standard of reference, which leads to inequality in the diagnosis and treatment of diseases that primarily affect women,” she says.

-"We are again facing the same gender gap that, unfortunately, still exists in medical diagnosis.
-Women take longer to be diagnosed than men, despite the fact that the female body is much more complex, hormonally and by the fact of generating life, the male body has been taken as a reference in research" This reflection, as clear as it is worrying, highlights the disparities faced by women in the field of health, which translates into a slower diagnosis, as is also evident in the study "Determinants of diagnostic delay".
+“Once again, we are faced with the same gender gap that, unfortunately, continues to exist in medical diagnosis.
+It takes longer for women to be diagnosed than for men, even though a woman’s body is much more complex—both hormonally and because it gives life—yet the male body has been used as the reference point in research.”
+This observation—as clear as it is troubling—highlights the disparities women face in the healthcare system, which result in delayed diagnosis, as is also evident in the study “Determinants of Diagnostic Delay.”

 Disability

-The situation worsens when we talk about disability linked to rare diseases.
-Mayoral explains that "the degree of disability is not necessarily linked to a disease, but to the difficulties a person faces in carrying out basic and instrumental activities of daily living."
-This is a crucial concept that is often confused: "A person who, for example, suffers an accident and loses a leg, is not ill, but does have a disability that limits his or her daily life."
+The situation worsens when we talk about disabilities related to rare diseases.
+Mayoral explains that “the degree of disability is not necessarily linked to a disease, but rather to the difficulties a person faces in carrying out basic and instrumental activities of daily living.”
+This is a crucial concept that is often misunderstood: “A person who, for example, suffers an accident and loses a leg is not sick, but does have a disability that limits their daily life.”

-Regarding the possibility of obtaining the degree of disability without a diagnosis, the answer is affirmative.
-"It is not necessary to have a diagnosis to obtain the degree of disability.
-If a person has difficulties in carrying out basic activities, he or she can be recognized as a person with a disability."
+As for the possibility of obtaining a disability rating without a diagnosis, the answer is yes.
+“It is not necessary to have a diagnosis to obtain a disability rating.
+If a person has difficulty performing basic activities, they can be recognized as a person with a disability.”

-A clear example of this is the metabolic disease called "fishy odor", or trimethylaminuria.
-People suffering from this condition have no difficulty performing everyday activities, but they face great social discrimination due to the strong body odor they emit, which limits their participation in society, both in the workplace and socially.
-"These people have a clear limitation in their participation, something that until now had not been taken into account when assessing their disability," Mayoral points out.
+A clear example of this is the metabolic disorder known as “fish odor,” or trimethylaminuria.
+People with this condition have no difficulty performing daily activities, but they face significant social discrimination due to the strong body odor they emit, which limits their participation in society, both in the workplace and in social settings.
+“These individuals face a clear limitation in their participation, something that until now had not been taken into account when assessing their disability,” notes Mayoral.

 FEDER's fight does not stop there..
 The organization offers support not only to those seeking a diagnosis, but also to those who have been diagnosed with a low-prevalence disease and require psychological care, social care, education, legal guidance or support in applying for disability status.
 "FEDER's direct care services are public utility services that are available to affected people, their families, professionals, students who need support, guidance and / or information," says Estrella.

-On this World Day of People without Diagnosis, from FEDER, and through Estrella, calls on society to "be respectful of those who are struggling to obtain a diagnosis and not be carried away by prejudice or uninformed opinions."
-She also advocates for greater empathy towards those going through these complex situations, urging people to "listen with understanding and without judgment, as we would like to be treated if we were the ones affected."
+On this World Day for People Without a Diagnosis, FEDER—through Estrella—calls on society to “be respectful of those who are struggling to obtain a diagnosis and not to be swayed by prejudice or uninformed opinions.”
+Furthermore, it advocates for greater empathy toward those facing these complex situations, urging people to “listen with understanding and without judgment, just as we would like to be treated if we were the ones affected.”

 If you have any questions, FEDER's support team is at the disposal of affected people and their families through these emails: